DocilElm/Amaterasu/README.md

 - custom sorting
 - no memory leak (sad vigilance noises)
 - markdown support
-- support for many different property types (e.g. Keybind, button to redirect to different config, multiline text inputs, etc)
+- support for many different property types (e.g. Keybind, button to redirect to different config, multicheckbox, etc)
 - flexible "config dependencies"
 - no red squiggly lines

 ## Installation:

-add `"Amaterasu"` into your `requires` array in `metadata.json`
+Add `"Amaterasu"` into your `requires` array in `metadata.json`

-For more info on porting `Vigilance` settings into `Amaterasu` settings, see [How to migrate vigilance settings](https://github.com/DocilElm/Amaterasu/wiki/How-to-migrate-vigilance-settings)
+For more information on porting `Vigilance` settings into `Amaterasu` settings, see [How to migrate vigilance settings](https://github.com/DocilElm/Amaterasu/wiki/How-to-migrate-vigilance-settings)

 ## Documentation

 If you are coming from `Vigilance` and would prefer a table of equilavent properties, they can be found [here](#vigilance-translations).

-HAH YOU THOUGHT IM NOT GETTING PAID FOR THIS

 intellisense will carry, jsdocs should be fine (read through code if you need to do anything not covered in [Usage](#usage))